sperinck/sperinck.github.io/index.md

 I am a mathematician interested in computational neuroscience and the dynamics of the brain.
 I am currently an MSc Psychology student at the University of Reading.
-Prior to this I did my MMath at Corpus Christi College, University of Oxford.
+Prior to this I was an MMath at Corpus Christi College, University of Oxford.

 ----------------